 The great news is that people who truly need marijuana for medical purposes will be able to get it.
-The bad news is less people will be able to get it overall, and more doctors will be thrown in jail, fined, or have their licenses revoked.
+That’s why there are dispensaries all over the country, for example there is the lansing dispensary, which offers people medical marijuana.
+However, bear in mind that things will get tougher regarding medical marijuana as the bad news is less people will be able to get it overall, and more doctors will be thrown in jail, fined, or have their licenses revoked.

 Second of all, only big pharmacies will be able to manufacture and sell marijuana.
 Just like pain pills, only pharmacies will be allowed to sell medical marijuana, and only big companies with huge lobbying budgets will be able to produce it.
 This puts the entire local medical marijuana industries out of business.
 It also means smoking marijuana will probably stay illegal.
 Big pharmacy companies will stick to edible marijuana and other forms of ingesting it, but not smoking.
 Smoking is still dangerous and scary.
 Not to mention big tobacco wouldn’t want more competition in that department.
 We’re already seeing what they’re doing to the vape industry.